smattoo/smattoo.github.com/_posts/2017-03-27-workaround-proxy-authentication-issue-azure-powershell-build-task-for-tfs-2015.md

 ## Workaround:-) ##

 Finally, had to go to the basics, we switched to simple PowerShell task instead of Azure PowerShell for doing the initial handshake and passing the default credentials to the proxy.
-Below is the code snippet we added to our PoweShell scripts:
+Below is the code snippet we added to our PowerShell scripts(you would need to pass TenantId, ApplicationId, ServicePrincipleKey as params to the script):

     [System.Net.WebRequest]::DefaultWebProxy.Credentials = [System.Net.CredentialCache]::DefaultCredentials
     $SecureKey = ConvertTo-SecureString $ServicePricipalKey -AsPlainText -Force